agreenbaum/ImPlaneIA/NOTES.md

 	things still work downstream of OIfits creation.

 	There are 'small' technical things to finish also - I've only done rotation-finding, and still need to implement finding something else (pixel scale?).
+	Find the change from nominal pixel scale.

 	So direction from you would help me.